anandtailwinds/majordomo-ai-docs/golang-api/IngestAPI.md

-	workspace := "workspace_example" // string | The workspace to search the ingest pipeline, mandatory if name is provided. (optional) name := "name_example" // string | The name of the ingest pipeline to retrieve. (optional) dataStore := "dataStore_example" // string | The name of the data store in which the ingest pipeline is present. (optional) dataStoreType := "dataStoreType_example" // string | The type of the data store in which the ingest pipeline is present. (optional)
+	workspace := "workspace_example" // string | The workspace to search the ingest pipeline, mandatory if name is provided. (optional) name := "name_example" // string | The name of the ingest pipeline to retrieve. (optional) dataStore := "dataStore_example" // string | The name of the data store in which the ingest pipeline is present. (optional) dataStoreType := openapiclient.DataStoreTypes(1) // DataStoreTypes | The type of the data store in which the ingest pipeline is present. (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)